Arjumaan/voice-assistant/README.md

 ## 🧹 License

-This project is licensed under the MIT License — free to use and modify!
+This project is private and belongs to the author.
-Feel free to give ⭐ if you find it useful!